Edb83/penny-for-your-thoughts/README.md

 ## Deployment

+There is just one branch of this project (master) and deployed version of this site is the most current version in the repository.

 ### How to deploy

 To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/Edb83/milestone1), the following steps were taken: